vicperal/AI-GenAI_projects/README.md

 # 3. ML use case: price prediction simulation of three scenarios of demand/competition

-ML price prediction_demand_competition scenarios.py: ML application to predict the price given 3 scenarios of competition (severe, mid,low). index.html is generated to plot the 3d graph created with Flask that shows the predicted price evolution, the
+ML price prediction_demand_competition scenarios.py: ML application to predict the price given 3 scenarios of competition (severe, mid,low). index.html is generated to plot the 3d graphs that shows the predicted price evolution.
 It uses Linear Regression model, the graphs are created with Plotly and the server-web FrontEnd with Flask.

 # 4. ML for drug efficacy prediction from random clinical trial data